 3. Seaworthy.
-The term "seaworthy" shall mean that the vessel2s is operable, not leaking fluids overboard, e-and-its hull, keel, decking, cabin and mast are structurally sound and generally free from dry- rot and not leaking fluids.
+The term "seaworthy" shall mean that the vessel's is operable and its hull, keel, decking, cabin and mast are structurally sound and generally free from dry- rotand not leaking fluids.

 4. Shore.
 The term "shore" shall mean the narrow strip of land in immediate contact with the sea, including the zone between high and low water.
 A shore of unconsolidated material is usually called a beach.